w3f/polkadot-wiki/docs/general/funding.md

 ---

-If you are sure you want to apply for strategic funding, head straight to the [Web3 Foundation funding support page](https://web3.foundation/funding-support/).
+If you are sure you want to apply for strategic funding, head straight to the [Web3 Foundation funding page](https://web3.foundation/funding-support/).
 Before applying for strategic funding, please read [these guidelines](https://medium.com/web3foundation/new-w3f-grant-guidelines-b2c921a84850).
 Alternatively, the flowchart below outlines where we think the strategic funding fits in relation to other popular funding opportunities.